 Lisa Antoniacci, Ph.D.

-Associate Professor of Biology and Biotechnology, Directory of Biotechnology Program, and Health Professions Adviosry Committee (HPAC) Chairpersonlantoniacci@maryu.marywood.edu
+Associate Professor of Biology and Biotechnology, Director of Biotechnology Program, and Health Professions Advisory Committee (HPAC) Chairpersonlantoniacci@maryu.marywood.edu

 Office Location: CNHS 333

 Office Hours: Spring 2019 (January 16, 2019 to May 6, 2019), Wednesday and Friday from 1:00 p.m. to 2:00 p.m., Tuesday from 10:00 a.m. to 1:00 p.m., or by appointment.
 Please email Dr. Antoniacci to make an appointment.

 MS Clinical Chemistry University of Scranton; Scranton, PA